gignupg/Detect-File-Encoding-And-Language/README.md

 * EUC-KR
 * TIS-620

 ## Confidence Score
 The confidence score ranges from 0 to 1.
 It is based on the amount of matches that were found for a particular language and the frequency of those matches.

 ## Known Issues
-* Unable to detect Shift-JIS encoded Japanese text files when using Node.js
+* Unable to detect Shift-JIS encoded Japanese text files when using Node.js.
+Solutions are welcome!
+* Unable to detect UTF-16-LE encoded files when using Node.js.
+Solutions are welcome!

 ## License